favourogundare/PerlSquad/README.md

 - docs: API reference and documentation for the various javascript classes and functions
 - analytics: code involving the creation and transmission of analytic data
 - Pictures: bitmap assets
-- Images: candidate for deletion
+- qr_code: Contains QR Code to http://biomegame.online.
 - jasmine: artifacts from jasmine unit testing, should be moved to artifacts folder soon